hyperstack-org/hyperstack/README.md

   end
 ```

-In the above example there is one class instance state named `items` and an addition *different* state variable also called
+In the above example there is one class instance state named `items` and an additional state variable also called
 items for each instance.

 The `shared` option just makes it easier to access a class state from instances.